How to Winterize Your Home, Inside and Outside

 The good news is that preparing your home for winter isn’t all that hard.
 All you need is a few hours of time, be somewhat handy,ask for occasional help from professionals and you’ll be ready to hermit next to your fireplace till spring.

-Cost of Winter Repairs After Accident vs Cost of Repairing it Before Accident
+Cost of Winter Repairs Before and After Accident